 Ginger: Megan, you’re an expert in constitutional law and I wonder, in your mind, what is the difference between symbolism and the Constitutional recognition that all these indigenous groups are asking for in the Uluru Statement from the Heart?

-Megan: That is a really good question and it really gets to the heart of what we’re doing with the Uluru Statement.
+Professor Megan Davis: That is a really good question and it really gets to the heart of what we’re doing with the Uluru Statement.
 Australia is a country that’s very good at symbolic gestures and sentiment when it comes to recognition of Aboriginal and Torres Strait Islander peoples.

 But the problem with symbolism is that it doesn’t grapple with the real issue of power.
 And that is, in the absence of any kind of first contact treaty, Aboriginal and Torres Strait Islander peoples have really struggled with having our issues taken seriously on a national level because that legitimacy wasn’t built into the system from the very beginning.